Greg Kucera’s (semi)retirement in France

 Le Château de l'Astorguié

-Each floor has two main rooms.
+It's a six-story building with a circular, stone staircase to all the various levels in one of its towers.
+At each floor’s stair landing, you can chose to enter two main rooms.
 The large rooms (salon, kitchen, major bedrooms) are all 20 x 24 feet.
 The smaller rooms (dining room, office, and guest bedrooms) are all 20 x 15 feet.
 The second tower contains the bathrooms for each of the adjacent major rooms.
 In fact, each of the five bedrooms in the castle has an attached “ensuite” bathroom.
-On the back corners of the building are even two echaugettes, or sentinel turrets.
+On the back corners of the building are even two echaugettes, or sentinel turrets equipped with arrow shooting slits.

 A stone castle with two rounded towers and a central building, featuring wooden window shutters and ivy vines climbing the walls.